 - 8 to 9 years: 6.3 cm (2.5 in)

 - 9 to 10 years: 6.3 cm (2.5 in)

 - 10 to 11 years: 6.4 cm (2.5 in)

 Men often think their penises are smaller than average.
 And whether or not that’s true, this perception can make them overly self-conscious.

 But if you’re worried about how a smaller-than-average penis affects your game in the bedroom, you can relax.
-In a survey of 52,031 men and women, 85 percent of partners reported being satisfied with their man’s penis size while only 55 percent of men thought their penis was large enough.
+In a survey of more than 52,000 men and women, 85% of partners reported being satisfied with their man’s penis size while only 55% of men thought their penis was large enough.
 The bottom line: Most men need to be a little more proud of what they’re packing.

 Not everyone achieves the penis size they were hoping for.
 But a small percentage of boys and men have the medically diagnosable condition of a micropenis (which, yes, is the real medical term).
 Micropenises are usually identified early in a child’s life.
 During infancy, a micropenis is 0.75 inches or less, and fully grown men have a micropenis if their member is 3.67 inches or less when fully stretched, according to the Cleveland Clinic.

 Micropenises are very rare, affecting only 0.6% of men globally.
 In the U.S., prevalence may be lower, with records from 1997 to 2000 putting it at 0.015% of newborns with a penis who have a micropenis.
 The most common cause is a fetal testosterone deficiency, which often occurs when the young child’s brain doesn’t properly tell the testicles to make testosterone.